CallanHP/accs-cache-handler/README.md

 **callback:** the callback function for get() takes the form of callback(err, response), where response is the object which was retrieved from the cache. 'typeof response' varies, see 'About Object Types'

-#### About Object Types
-Objects in the cache are stored serialised, and are stored without any type information for deserialisation.
-As such, when performing a get, a best-guess approach is used to determine the object type to return.

-In many scenarios, the default behaviour will likely be fine, as implicit type conversion in Javascript lets you get away with a lot, but objType can be used as a hint for how to deserialize the object if specific behaviour is required.
-If set, get will attempt to coerce the result into the specified format.
-In addition to the standard javascript object types (excluding 'function' which is not supported), objType also accepts 'array'.

-If calling functions wish to parse the response themselves, it is advised to use 'string' as the objType hint, then parse the returned string as required.

-If you want to use typed arrays, or node.js Buffers, then you can use the 'blob' object hint, and set isBlob to true on your put.
-This results in the handler doing no parsing, simply putting and getting whatever has been passed to it.
-As this has no validation, it may throw unexpected errors, and has not been heavily tested.

 ### Cache.clear
 ```
 clear(callback)